unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 # Updating and Installing Applications

-Now that we have our temp sensor application written, it's time to plug it into Gateway Engine.
+Now that we have our temp sensor application written, it is time to plug it into Gateway Engine.

 In order to get Gateway Engine to download and install a new application or update an existing one, it has to first be uploaded to the Exosite Content Area.
 For this reason, applications need to be in the form of tarballs.
 This gives us a single file with which we can download and parse for its name and version.

 ## Custom Gateway Application Assets

 In order to install your application, Gateway Engine needs it in a certain form, with certain files present.
-Here are the rules...
+Here are the rules:

 ### The Install Script